saintnicster/trello_utils/README.md

     * py-trello
     * pyperclip
     * cx-Freeze
+3. Go into the `trello_api_stuff.py` file and fill out your API information per the instructions

 #Build and Test
 Building the exe files is done by navigating inside the `python-tools` directory, then running `python .\setup.py build`.
 This will generate the folder `python-tools\build\combo`.
 Two executables, along with the python framework will be generated and can be run on a machine that doesn't have python installed natively